Limited Liability Partnership

 (The penalty for not filing this form would be Rs.
 100 per day until it is filled and submitted.)

 All the registered LLPs in India have to file the Income-tax return each respective year.
 It is one of the most vital LLP compliance.
-Hence, even an LLP that is dormant and does not have any transaction should also file income tax return in each financial year.
+Hence, even an LLP that is dormant and does not have any transaction should also file an income tax returns in each financial year.

 Maintenance of Legal Documents

-All the LLPs are required to maintain its below-listed incorporation documents:
+All the LLPs are required to maintain their below-listed incorporation documents:

 - Names of partners and changes made